marwash25/non-sub-min/README.md

 * `corr_level` correlation level of measurements (set to 0)
 * `maxiter` maximum number of iterations for PGM

-**Credits**: The implementation of PGM is a slightly modified version of the code from [B13].
+**Credits**: The implementation of PGM is a slightly modified version of the code from [B16].
-The code to compute rank-1 updates of the pseudo-inverse of a matrix is from [K20].
+The code to compute rank-1 updates of the pseudo-inverse of a matrix is from [K19].

 **Dependencies**: CVX [GB14]

 ## References:

-* [B13] F. Bach.
-Submodular package, version 2.0. https://www.di.ens.fr/~fbach/submodular/, Oct.
-2013.
+* [B16] F. Bach.
+Submodular package, version 2.0. https://www.di.ens.fr/~fbach/submodular/, retrieved Sept.
+2016.
-* [K20] Navvab Kashiri.
+* [K19] Navvab Kashiri.
 Moore-Penrose Pseudo-Inverse Rank-1 Update, MATLAB Central File Exchange. https://www.mathworks.com/matlabcentral/fileexchange/61115-moore-penrose-pseudo-inverse-rank-1-update, retrieved April 2019.
 * [GB14] M. Grant and S. Boyd.
 CVX: Matlab software for disciplined convex programming, version 2.1. http://cvxr.com/cvx/, Mar.
 2014.